Mykrobin/Virtualization-Xen-src/docs/misc/xen-command-line.markdown

 >> Allows mapping of RuntimeServices which have no cachability attribute
 >> set as UC.

-### ept (Intel)
-> `= List of [ {no-}pml,  {no-}ad, {no-}exec-sp ]`

-Controls EPT related features.

-> Sub-options:

-> `pml`

-> Default: `true`

->> PML is a new hardware feature in Intel's Broadwell Server and further
->> platforms which reduces hypervisor overhead of log-dirty mechanism by
->> automatically recording GPAs (guest physical addresses) when guest memory
->> gets dirty, and therefore significantly reducing number of EPT violation
->> caused by write protection of guest memory, which is a necessity to
->> implement log-dirty mechanism before PML.

-> `ad`

-> Default: Hardware dependent

->> Have hardware keep accessed/dirty (A/D) bits updated.

-*   The `exec-sp` boolean controls whether EPT superpages with execute permissions are permitted.
-In general this is good for performance.

-    However, on processors vulnerable CVE-2018-12207, HVM guest kernels can use executable superpages to crash the host.
-By default, executable superpages are disabled on affected hardware.

-    If HVM guest kernels are trusted not to mount a DoS against the system, this option can enabled to regain performance.

-    This boolean may be modified at runtime using `xl set-parameters ept=[no-]exec-sp` to switch between fast and secure.

-    *   When switching from secure to fast, preexisting HVM domains will run at their current performance until they are rebooted; new domains will run without any overhead.

-    *   When switching from fast to secure, all HVM domains will immediately suffer a performance penalty.

-    **Warning: No guarantee is made that this runtime option will be retained indefinitely, or that it will retain this exact behaviour.
-It is intended as an emergency option for people who first chose fast, then change their minds to secure, and wish not to reboot.**

 ### extra\_guest\_irqs
 > `= [<domU number>][,<dom0 number>]`